gix-mkrspc/gix-mkrfridays-iot/README.md

 5. You can now develop your own custom esphome components!
 Get started on [esphome.io](http://esphome.io)

 # Remote Control (via Azure IoT Hub)
+## Prerequisites
+Currently supported hardware:
+- ESP8266 based boards with esp8266/arduino
+- ESP32 based boards with espressif/arduino-esp32
+Download azure_iot_hub folder with iothub_ll_telemetry_sample_forked
+Download script.py

+## Instructions for setup
+### ESP8266
+1. Install ESP8266 board into Arduino IDE
+- Start Arduino IDE and go to File > Preferences
+- In the 'Additional Board Manager URLs:' field, enter http://arduino.esp8266.com/stable/package_esp8266com_index.json.
+You can add multiple URLs, separating them with commas.
+- Go to Tools > Board and open 'Boards Manager'.
+Search for esp8266 and install esp8266 version 2.5.2 or later.
+- Select your ESP8266 board from Tooks > Board menu aafter installation.
+2. Open the iothub_ll_telemetry_sample_forked folder that was downloaded.
+3. Open iot_configs.h and update WiFi SSID and Password.
+- Make sure you are using a WiFi network that does not require additional manual steps after connection, such as opening a web browser.
+4. Open and run 'script.py' which would automatically locate your board's Arduino.h and platform.txt and make changes to it.
+5. Run the sample.

+### ESP32